trytouca/trytouca/docs/guides/manage-team.md

 Members of any team can have three different roles within that team:

-* **Team Member:** is the default role assigned to new members of a team.
+*   **Team Member**: is the default role assigned to new members of a team.
 This role provides sufficient permissions to perform common tasks listed below.
     *   Create a Suite.
     *   Submit test results for a new Version of a Suite
     *   Change baseline Version of a Suite
     *   Write comments on test results
 *   **Team Admin**: is a Team Member with extra permissions to perform the following actions:
     *   Accept or decline user requests to join the team
     *   Promote role of regular members to Team Admin
     *   Remove a Team Member from the team
     *   Change name or slug of a given Suite
     *   Remove a given Suite
     *   Remove test results for a given Version
 *   **Team Owner**: is the user creating the team.
 In addition to permissions granted to Team Admins, a team owner can perform the following actions.
     *   Remove the team and all its associated data
     *   Remove or demote team admins

 Any team member access the full list of members in a given team through the "Members" tab of that team page.